 Confirmed Rabies Case in Caldwell County

-LENOIR, NC (May 12, 2020) — On May 12, 2020, the North Carolina State Laboratory notified Caldwell County Animal Control that a skunk submitted for testing and was infected with the rabies virus.
-The skunk was found in the Granite Falls area of Caldwell County and is the second confirmed rabies case in the county this year.
+LENOIR, NC (June 9, 2020) — On June 8, 2020, the North Carolina State Laboratory notified Caldwell County Animal Control that a raccoon submitted for testing and was infected with the rabies virus.
+The raccoon found in the Oak Hill community marks the fourth confirmed rabies case in the county this year.